How to Connect and Message a Recruiter on LinkedIn

 The easiest way to find a recruiter on LinkedIn is to search for them.
 By simply typing “recruiter” in the search box and entering your current (or desired) location in the “Location” box, you’ll be presented with a list of recruiters that fit your search requirements.
 If you are searching for a specific recruiter, you can type their name into the search bar, and LinkedIn will direct you to their profile link.
 If you’re in one or more of the same LinkedIn groups as the recruiter, you can send them an invite.

 Through LinkedIn, recruiters can quickly find and contact job seekers who they think are good candidates for a particular job opening.
 The key for job seekers is to leverage LinkedIn to be included in recruiter searches.
-If you want to be found on LinkedIn, you need to increase your network as much as you can.
-LinkedIn limits search results to a job seeker’s first, second, and third-level connections.
-If you aren’t connected to anyone on one of those levels, you most likely won’t appear in a recruiter’s search results.
-Recruiters have the option to expand their searches beyond the three levels, but most don’t.
+If you want to be found on LinkedIn, you need to increase your network as much as possible.
+LinkedIn limits search results to job seekers’ first, second, and third-level connections.
+You most likely won’t appear in a recruiter’s search results if you aren’t connected to anyone on one of those levels.
+Recruiters can expand their searches beyond the three levels, but most don’t.
 A good way to be on a recruiter’s search list is to invite them to your network.
 Many independent recruiters who don’t work for a single employer take advantage of these invites.

 LinkedIn offers many ways to expand your visibility.
 Expanding your visibility gives you a much better chance of connecting with the right recruiter for your situation.
 A good way to do this is to join as many LinkedIn groups as you can that are relevant to your profession, employer, and industry.
 Become active in the groups, sharing relevant comments in the group conversations.
 You can also share updates from your LinkedIn home page or any other information related to your industry that other professionals might benefit from.